danielpmadden/PSToolkit/README.md

 - Check for pending reboots

 ### Performance Monitoring
-- Display running processes
+- Display top running processes
 - Check disk space usage
-- View CPU and memory usage
+- Monitor CPU and memory usage

 ### Maintenance Tools
 - Restart the print spooler service
 - Clear temporary files
 - Retrieve the Windows Update log
+- Run Disk Cleanup
+- Defragment a selected drive

-### Additional Functions
+### Additional
-- Automatically logs all actions and outputs to a timestamped log file.
+- Logs all actions and outputs to a timestamped log file.
-- Self-deletes after execution to prevent leaving behind support tools on the system.
+- No installation required — run directly from any folder.

 ---